worlakuma/ML_Streamlit_Web_App/Readme.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/Nfayem/Churn_Predictor/blob/DevOps/LICENSE) file for details.

-## Descriptive Section Titles:
-1. **User Interaction**:
-   - This section contains pages focused on user engagement and access, including the home page and login functionality.
-It serves as the gateway for users to interact with the platform.

-2. **Data Management**:
-   - This section houses tools for managing and analyzing data.
-It includes pages that provide an overview of the data and visualizations through an analytics dashboard.
-It’s where users can access and manipulate the core data.

-3. **Insights and Forecasting**:
-   - This section is dedicated to generating insights from historical data and predicting future trends.
-It includes pages focused on exploring historical data and making projections based on that data.

 ## Development Workflow: